Please ensure Javascript is enabled for purposes of website accessibility

 Front Door Ministry

-This ministry offers assistance to those in need.
-It provides a variety of services depending on the individual’s need.
+This ministry helps those in need.
+It provides a variety of services depending on the individual’s needs.
 Examples of some of these services are referrals to appropriate community social services agencies, information on securing housing, assistance with utility or rental issues, and information on medical and mental health services.

 Contact: Deacon Edgar Hilbert at hilbertdoheva@aol.com